HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.api.extension-guides.web-extensions.md

 Web extensions are hosted on the [Marketplace](https://marketplace.visualstudio.com/vscode) along with other extensions.

 Make sure to use the latest version of `vsce` to publish your extension. `vsce` tags all extensions that are web extension.
-For that `vsce` is using the rules listed in the [[vs.1.7.#web-extension-enablement]] section.
+For that `vsce` is using the rules listed in the [web-extension-enablement](#web-extension-enablement) section.

 ## Update existing extensions to Web extensions